USDAForestService/fs-open-forest-platform/frontend/src/assets/content/willamette/tree-cutting-rules.md

 #### Christmas tree cutting

-* Do not cut five-needle pines (sugar and white pines) or Pacific yew.
+* Do not cut five-needle pines.
 * Your tree must be less than {{treeHeight}} feet in height.
 * You must leave a stump heigt of {{stumpHeight}} inches or less.
 * Only cut trees within the national forest boundary.